javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 ## Arrow functions have no "this"

-Arrow functions are special: they don't have "own" `this`.
-If we reference `this` from such function, it's taken from the outer "normal" function.
+Arrow functions are special: they don't have their "own" `this`.
+If we reference `this` from such a function, it's taken from the outer "normal" function.

 For instance, here `arrow()` uses `this` from the outer `user.sayHi()` method: